 Over time, the coastal cliffs of Murrumujuk Beach have become eroded by vehicles driving over the cliffs to gain access to the beach.
 Driving over the cliffs is not permitted and vehicles must remain on established tracks.

 The NT Land Corporation is planning to rehabilitate the cliffs to ensure further erosion is prevented.
-Please help protect our natural environment by accessing Murrumujuk Beach only via the designated points as per access map.
+Please help protect our natural environment by accessing Murrumujuk Beach only via the designated points.

 Wildfire is a frequent occurrence at Gunn Point Peninsula and unfortunately is generally the result of arson, unattended campfires or from fireworks.
 Wildfires can have a devastating effect on the Peninsula’s native flora and fauna.